Skip to content

 ADK Run Terminal

 Type your prompts and press Enter.
-To exit, use Cmd/Ctrl+C.
+To exit, use Cmd/Ctrl+C or type "exit".

 📝 Example prompts to try